astronomer/astro-docs/ac/next/02_production-core.md

 This guide provided the minimum setup necessary to get Airflow running on multiple machines at scale.
 From here, you'll want to complete the following additional setup to make the most of Airflow:

 - Automate DAG deployment across your installation
-- Read how to upgrade to a new Astronomer Core version
+- Upgrade to a new version of Apache Airflow
 - Integrate an authentication system
-- Set up a destination for Airflow logs
+- Set up a destination for Airflow task logs